-The Society of Justice & Equality for the People of Sugar Land - S.O.J.E.S. - is united in its dedication to causes of social justice and equality... starting with convict leasing and the Sugar Land 95.
+The Society of Justice & Equality for the People of Sugar Land - S.O.J.E.S. - is dedicated to historic preservation and educating the community about the contributions of African Americans in the creation and progression of Sugar Land and Fort Bend County, Texas.

 The discovery of the Sugar Land 95 through the construction of a Fort Bend ISD high school 2018 exposed a state-sanctioned system many people had never heard about: Convict Leasing.